4GeeksAcademy/python-pandas-tutorial/.learn/exercises/04-Data_Frame/README.md

-# `08` Pandas Data Frame
+# Pandas Data Frame

-DataFrame is just a fancy word for "table" or "tabulated data".
+DataFrame's are a similar concept to "tables" or "tabulated data".
 You can create DataFrame from any dataset.

 ![dataframe](../../assets/dataframe.jpeg)

-You can manually create a DataFrame with the following code:
+You can manually create a DataFrame from a python list with the following code:

 ```python
 import pandas as pd